tevaughan/region-fill-dirichlet/README.md

 include the region-facing corners of the boundary-pixels.

+After all of the pixel-corners are saved, the number of points will be far small than the number of pixels in the region when the region be large.

+### Triangulation

-After all of the pixel-corners are saved, perform a Delaunay triangulation, and solve the Dirichlet problem on the triangles.
+Perform a Delaunay triangulation on the points, and solve the Dirichlet problem on the triangles.
 This will be much faster than solving for the full pixel-grid because the number of solution-points (corner-points) will be much smaller than for the full pixel-grid whenever the region to be filled is large.

 At the end, texture-map the triangle-vertex values back onto the pixel-grid.